Who owns the Audio/video Recordings of Class Sessions?

 Can Students Independently Record Class Sessions?

-In order to utilize the teach act the following conditions must be met:
+In order to utilize the TEACH Act the following conditions must be met:

 Instructors who scan and mount their own electronic readings should include a copyright statement at the beginning of each protected document.
 The Library uses the text below: